Guides

 Eye-care is different.
 If you wear contact lenses or glasses, you will need to have a British optical prescription before you can buy contact lenses or glasses.
 So either bring some from home, or set up an appointment to have your eyes checked when you arrive.
 You are entitled to free NHS eye tests or optical vouchers if you are aged under 16, or 19 and in qualifying full-time education, or fulfill other conditions.

-Similarly, NHS dental treatment is free to students under the age of 19 years, or if you fulfill other conditions.
+Similarly, NHS dental treatment is free to students under the age of 19 years, or if you fulfil other conditions.
 NHS charges are payable by students aged 19 years and over.
 To claim exemption from charges on grounds of low income it is necessary to have a current Certificate of Exemption.

 Vaccinations